joel-beck/dotfiles/README.md

 ## Setup a new MacBook

-1. Copy important files from hard drive backup to the new machine.
-    The files should be in the same location in the file system.
+1. Open Safari, navigate to [GitHub](https://github.com) and authenticate.

-2. Clone the dotfiles repository from GitHub to the home directory:
+2. Open the built-in Terminal App and clone the dotfiles repository from GitHub to the home directory:

     ```bash
     git clone https://github.com/joel-beck/dotfiles.git ~/dotfiles